 Each J-2 dependent must have a separate DS-2019.
-You can get Add Dependent forms from International Programs and Services for the J-1 status holder to complete and turn back in to our office.
+Complete an Add Dependent form and turn back in to our office along with the required supporting documents (passport and proof of funds).
 We return the approved forms to the J-1 exchange visitor, who signs a J-2 dependent DS-2019 for each family member.

 Dependents do not have to enter on a J-2 dependent visa.
 They may come to the United States as tourists or in other visa classes if they qualify.
 For shorter visits—three months or less—a tourist visa may be the most appropriate choice.

 J–2 dependents need permission to work from US Citizenship and Immigration Services.
 They are eligible to apply to USICS for employment authorization as long as their work will not be used to financially support the J-1 exchange visitor.
 J-2 dependents cannot begin work until they receive a valid Employment Authorization Document.

 When you have your EAD you can apply for a Social Security Number, which is also legally required to work in the United States.

 You Need to Know

 J-2 dependents cannot be unpaid volunteers in positions where others receive compensation to perform the same services.